 photos by Robin Thom

 Currently, we offer both a Weekend Tour and Jazz Excursion to this exquisite city.
-If you would like more info on traveling to Havana, simply call or fill out a request to receive a Free Cuba Brochure and Music of Cuba CD .
+If you would like more info on traveling to Havana, simply call or fill out a request to receive a Free Cuba Brochure.
 We hope you enjoyed these photos and look forward to hearing from you soon!